 What scale of projects does Eurobuild work on?

-Eurobuild are consultants to a number of large European construction companies, advising on frameworks and designing schemes valued from £5M-100M.
-In addition, we are insured to Design and Build our own buildings up to £2.5M, by management contracting.
+Eurobuild are consultants to a number of large European developers, advising on frameworks and designing schemes valued from £5M-100M.
+In addition, we are insured to Design and Build our own buildings up to £50M, through various procurement routes.
 This gives great confidence to clients who employ us as architects, as we have the skills and experience necessary to deliver high quality, complex buildings.

 Can we partner with Eurobuild on a specific project?